 Chances are that you are not yet an expert on your topic.
 This means you probably aren't sure how to begin searching for books and articles yet.
 No worries!
 Pitt has several online reference products that you can use to get more information before you start the nitty-gritty research.
 You can access these products from on- and off-campus.
+Note: At the bottom of this list is a link to search the reports of the Congressional Research Service.
+This is not a library database, but rather part of the Congress website.

 Video by NC State University Libraries